spallas/ropbuster/README.md

-# ropbuster
-An Intel PIN tool for dynamic detection of Return Oriented Programming attacks
+# An Intel PIN tool for dynamic detection of Return Oriented Programming attacks

 ## Instructions